Selda Akgöz

-Selda Akgöz (born June 9, 1993) is a Turkish women's football goalkeeper, who plays in the Turkish Women's Football Super League for Ankara BB Fomget GS with jersey number 1.
+Selda Akgöz (born June 9, 1993) is a Turkish women's footballer who plays as a goalkeeper in the Turkish Women's Football Super League for Ankara BB Fomget GS.
 She is a member of the Turkey women's team.

 Early years

 Selda Akgöz was born in Çaycuma town of Zonguldak Province on June 9, 1993.
 Already in school years, she began playing handball before she switched over to volleyball.
 In the end, she found herself in football through her teacher's suggestion.
 From the beginning on, she wanted to be a goalkeeper and got enthusiastic about diving save, which she still performs.